 Currently, this organization provides training to law enforcement.
 We can customize our training program to meet the time constraints and needs of your group and organization.
 To discuss opportunities for your group, contact the Bridges Oregon.

-- Sample of presentation (coming soon)
+- Sample of presentation (PDF)

 - Video: Partnership Between Police and Deaf Communities (link)